Activities - how the charity spends its money

 No employees have total benefits over £60k for this charity

-This charity raises funds from the public but does not work with professional fundraisers or commercial participators.
+This charity raises funds from the public.
+It works with a commercial participator without an agreement in place.
+It does not work with a professional fundraiser

 This charity does not have any trading subsidiaries.